Access my training

 The course is for those who: (i) assess, plan, intervene or review needs; (ii) make safeguarding referrals; or (iii) have responsibilities in relation to Section 47 Enquiries.

-Safeguarding Children (Level 1) helps you identify the need for safeguarding, what you should be looking out for to identify abuse, and the next steps if you have a concern for a child’s wellbeing.
+If you’re working with children in any capacity, you need to ensure your safeguarding training is up to date.
+This course helps you identify the needs for safeguarding, what you should be looking out for to identify abuse and the next steps you can take if you have a concern for a child’s wellbeing.

 Prepare yourself for making safeguarding referrals (to the police and Children’s Social Care).
 Looking to brush up your knowledge?

 New to the topic and looking for a clear and thorough briefing – in case you are ever involved?

 Either way, this course is for you.

 Whether you’re a caretaker, teacher or manager, if you’re working with children it’s essential your safeguarding knowledge is up to date.
 The right awareness and action could make a real difference to a young person’s life.
 This safeguarding course is specifically designed for anyone working in education.

 If you work in education, you may at some point have to make safeguarding referrals to police or children’s social care.
 This course prepares you for such incidences.